All Episodes

 It's disgraceful that our politicians allow them to get away with it.

-Really is it cars were made in Flint, and you couldn't drink the water in Mexico.
+It used to be cars were made in Flint and you couldn't drink the water in Mexico.

 Well, that pretty much says it all.

-Hour two, Sean Hannity show, right down our toll-free telephone number.
+Our two, Sean Hannity show, write down our toll-free telephone number.

 So Donald Trump keeps going around the country and doing some pretty bold things.

-We did so good in Libya and Iraq, Afghanistan, with Mohammed Morsi.
+We did so good in Libya and Iraq, Afghanistan with Mohamed Morsi.

-It's not gonna hurt Obama when he writes a book for 25 million dollars, and they'll all have their own security as well.
+It's not going to hurt Obama when he writes a book for $25 million, and they'll all have their own security as well.

 The statistics are as follow, as follows.